Array Parser

 In the last example, a substition is being performed, where the first line contains variable definitions.

-One test this on the command line as follows:
+One can test this on the command line as follows:

 lattice_vectors: